 - \ Number of past felony convictions

-- Number of past evictions
+- \ Number of past evictions

 - Lack of current income

-- Victim of domestic violence within the last 6 months
+- Survivor of domestic violence, dating violence, sexual assault, or stalking within the last 6 months

 - \ Number of severe/persistent disabling conditions

 - Length of time homeless

 When a space opens, the participant in the Dynamic Prioritization Pool with the highest score will be prioritized for RRH enrollment, focusing first on the target populations indicated above.
-Transition-age youth and victims of domestic violence are also assessed for additional vulnerabilities and prioritized in targeted pools for specialized RRH programs.
+Transition-age youth and survivors of domestic violence, dating violence, sexual assault, or stalking are also assessed for additional vulnerabilities and prioritized in targeted pools for specialized RRH programs.
 In the event two prospective RRH individuals have the same prioritization score, then the individual referred to RRH earliest will receive higher priority.
 YMCA will refer pregnant clients directly to HPW RRH though HFF.

-- HPW Prioritization Criteria-Must meet at least one criterion to be eligible.
+• HPW Prioritization Criteria-Must meet at least one criterion to be eligible.
 Women who meet multiple criteria will be prioritized over women who meet fewer criteria.

-- Current domestic violence
+- Current domestic violence, dating violence, sexual assault, or stalking

 - Current high-risk pregnancy

 - Currently residing in Celebrate One neighborhood

-- Currently unsheltered
+- o Currently unsheltered

 - Prior history of homelessness

 - Prior low birth weight or pre-term birth

 - Third (3rd) trimester of pregnancy

-Three (3) or more children
+- o Three (3) or more children

 Shelter providers screen all shelter residents within 5 business days of shelter entry or as soon as possible using the standardized Housing Assistance Screening Tool and referral processes for RRH and permanent supportive housing available through USHS.
 The HAST provides coordinated, system-wide access to rapid re-housing and/or permanent supportive housing (via USHS).
 The HAST identifies the client's prior system use, characteristics, housing-related barriers and re-housing assistance needs in order to connect them to best available re-housing assistance for which they are eligible.
+Outreach programs can refer people who are experiencing unsheltered homelessness and are survivors of domestic violence, dating violence, sexual assault, or stalking to the specialized DV RRH program by submitting a HAST to YMCA for inclusion in the Dynamic Prioritization Pool.
+In such cases, Outreach programs will collaborate with the DV RRH program to maintain contact with the unsheltered client and connect them to their RRH case manager.